The Susquehanna River

 - Know your approximate float time (assume 2 mph).

 - Weather conditions and river levels can change quickly.
 Know the current level and avoid the river when the predicted level is expected to be over 6 feet.
-Click here for the latest conditions.
+See the National Weather Service for the latest conditions.

 - Avoid the river after dark.